msabaq404/blog/README.md

    - Scroll down to the Tokens section
    - Click on 'Add Token' and give it any name and select the "Deploy Studio" permission, and then copy the token.
 This will be your **`SANITY_AUTH_TOKEN`**
    - Now, create another token.
 But this time, choose the editor permission and the name doesnt matter so you can type anything in the name field.
 This will be your **`SANITY_TOKEN`**
+   - While you are in the API section, add this url (https://YOUR_GITHUB_USERNAME.github.io) to `CORS orgins`.

 ### Step 3: Set up Sanity Studio (Content Dashboard)
 Sanity Studio is the Content Dashboard which you will use to write and publish your blogs.
 It can be accessed at https://your-desired-name.sanity.studio.
 The name will be chosen by you but it should be available.